 Follow your Local Specialist on the famous "W" Trail that stretches from the northern shores of Lake Nordenskjöld, named after a Scandinavian explorer who probed much of the region in the early 20th century.
 Head to the snowcapped Monte Almirante Nieto, which anchors the southeastern extreme of the Paine Massif.
 Wander past pebbled beaches, rugged steppe landscapes and Andes shrublands on your journey.
 After lunch, visit the Milodon Cave, where evidence of a giant prehistoric ground sloth was found by German Explorer Hermann Eberhard.
 There is also evidence of prehistoric human habitation within Cueva del Milodón, dating back as early as 6000 BC.
-Your base is the colorful fishing town of Pueto Natales on the Seno Ùltima Esperanza where your home-away-from-home will be for the next two nights.
+Your base is the colourful fishing town of Pueto Natales on the Seno Ùltima Esperanza where one of Trafalgar's Stays with Stories is your home-away-from-home for the next two nights.
 This warm, ecologically sound building, set against the backdrop of Patagonian steppes that lead up to the mountainscape beyond, lets the rugged outdoors Patagonian landscape inside.

 Today's exploration takes you by boat up the Rio Serrano, passing the Southern Icefield (Campo de Hielo Sur) toward the icy turquoise sheets of the Serrano Glacier.
 Take some time with a Local Specialist to explore the impressive glacier with a hike through unspoiled, cool rainforest landscapes to Seno Ultima Esperanza ("Fjord of the Last Hope") where you will see the rest of the Southern Patagonian Icefield.
 Continue through the fjord by boat with views of the Balmaceda Glacier and Serrano Glaciers in the background.
 This evening, join your Travel Director and new friends for a Farewell Dinner and toast to an unforgettable expedition to the ends of the earth.